 Laboratory of Statistical Physics

-Dr. Cohen is interested in theoretical descriptions of properties of microscopic, mesoscopic and macroscopic particle systems on their characteristic timescales and develops equations to describe them.
-He is interested in systems in nonequilibrium steady states.
-His research led to applying a new probability measure for such systems to be in a particular state, using recent mathematical developments in the field of dynamical systems.
+Dr. Cohen develops equations to describe the properties of microscopic, mesoscopic, and macroscopicparticle systems on their characteristic timescales.
+He is particularly interested in systems in nonequilibriumsteady states.
+His research led to the application of a new measure of the probability such systems arein a particular state, using recent developments in the field of dynamical systems.
 Thus, connecting two previously separate fields led him to new predictions, including theorems for the behavior of fluctuations in these systems, which have since been confirmed experimentally.

-Earlier, he derived expressions for the transport coefficients — such as the diffusion and viscous friction coefficients — of dense fluids and concentrated colloidal suspensions.
-This was accomplished by using a molecular model of hard spheres for which explicit expressions for these coefficients can be obtained.
-These have been successfully adapted to apply to micelles, microemulsions and globular proteins.
+Earlier, he derived expressions for the transport coefficients — such as for diffusion and viscous friction — of dense fluids and concentrated colloidal suspensions.
+He accomplished this using a molecular model of hard spheres for which explicit expression for these coefficients can be obtained.
+These have been successfully adapted to apply to micelles, microemulsions, and globular proteins.

-Another interest of Dr. Cohen’s laboratory is the motion of a point particle over a triangular or square lattice in the plane.
-When the particle jumps from one lattice site to a nearest neighbor site and meets a scatterer placed on a lattice site, changes occur to the direction of the particle’s motion according to a deterministic rule.
-For a given initial state of the particle and the scatterers, after a characteristic time, the particle’s motion suddenly changes from a diffusive-like motion to a self-organized propagating motion, restricted to a finite strip on the lattice ad infinitum.
-The precise mechanism of this behavior is not entirely understood.
+Dr. Cohen’s lab is also interested in the motion of a point particle over a triangular, a square lattice, and recently, a honeycomb lattice in the plane.
+When the particle jumps from one lattice site to a nearest neighbor site and meets a scatterer placed on that lattice site, the direction of the particle’s motion changes according to a deterministic scattering rule.
+For a given initial state of the particle and the scatterers, the particle’s motion suddenly changes from a diffusive-like motion to a self-organized propagating motion, which is restricted to a finite strip on the lattice.
+On the honeycomb lattice, the particle creates intricate reflecting structures, leading to a complicated motion, but ending in a closed orbit.

-Recently, he has studied a very old but still unsolved problem, which is ubiquitous in fields from geology to biology: that of frictioninduced stick-slip motion of two solids moving over each other.
-Having solved an equation proposed by French physicist Pierre-Gilles de Gennes for a simple model, Dr. Cohen was able to obtain the observed stick-slip mode of motion, as found in earthquakes.
+He also studied a very old but still-unsolved problem ubiquitous in fields from geology to biology: that of friction-induced stick-slip motion of two solids moving over each other.
+Having solved an equation proposed by French physicist Pierre-Gilles de Gennes for a simple model, Dr. Cohen was able to obtain the observed stick-slip mode of motion, as found in earthquakes, as well as the inner ear.